 Cook’s Notes for Rustic Chicken with Garlic Gravy

 You’ll want serve this with something on the side to make the most of the delicious garlic gravy.
 My choice is usually a creamy mashed potato, but pasta or rice would also be nice.

-Updated: Since originally writing this post, I’ve taken to always browning up my skin-on chicken in a non-stick skillet and found it to be a foolproof method of keeping the skin on and getting it beautifully golden!
+I like to always brown up my skin-on chicken in a non-stick skillet.
+I’ve found it to be a foolproof method of keeping the skin on and getting it beautifully golden!
 Simply heat a bit of oil in a non-stick pan over medium-high heat.
 Add the skin-on chicken, skin side down and allow to cook until deep golden, before flipping.
 Don’t rush it, this may take as much as 8-10 minutes depending on the size.
 Move the chicken around in the pan once in a while, to ensure even browning.
-Since my non-stick pan isn’t oven-proof, I will just transfer the works to an oven-proof skillet for the oven part.
+Since my non-stick pan isn’t oven-proof, I will just transfer the works to an ovenproof skillet for the oven part.
 Yes, it’s one more pan to wash, but it’s non-stick so clean-up is easy and I never have to worry about getting all that the lovely chicken skin stuck to the pan :)

 Rustic Chicken with Garlic Gravy

 - 2 Tbsp cooking oil vegetable, canola etc